Trump quips '11 year old Barron' next target in Hill 'Witch Hunt'

 “Jared Kushner did very well yesterday into proving he did not collude with the Russians.
 Witch Hunt.
 Next up, 11 year old Barron Trump!” he tweeted Tuesday.

-Kushner is set to meet behind closed doors with the House Permanent Select Committee on Intelligence Tuesday morning, chaired by Rep. Trey Gowdy, R-S.C., and Rep. Adam Schiff, D-Calif., whom the president called "sleazy" on Monday.
-He met on the Senate side Monday.
+Kushner is set to meet behind closed doors with the House Permanent Select Committee on Intelligence Tuesday morning, lead by acting chairman Rep. Mike Conaway, R-Texas, and the top Democrat Rep. Adam Schiff, D-Calif., whom the president called "sleazy" on Monday.
+Kushner met on the Senate side Monday.

 Trump also used his Twitter account to tee up a “Big day” for health care.